Dell Inspiron Mini Series: Features

-For connectivity, the device carries WiFi and 3 USB ports.
-A 1.3 MP webcam and internal bluetooth are available as options.
+For connectivity, the device carries Wi-Fi and 3 USB ports.
+A 1.3 MP webcam and internal Bluetooth are available as options.
 The Dell Inspiron Mini 12 is 1.1 inches thick and weighs 3.2 pounds (with six-cell battery), or 2.8 pounds (with three-cell battery).

 In dell black and silver colour.
 The outside is shiny black.
-On site one year warranty by Dell.
+On site one-year warranty by Dell.